 One of our favorite things to do when visiting a country for the first time is a food tour.
 In my opinion, traveling for food is the best introduction to a culture and cuisine, and it gives you a chance to ask a local for recommendations that will introduce you to great local spots for subsequent meals.
-That’s why we made it a priority to see the floating markets in Thailand while we were there.
+That’s why we made it a priority to see the floating markets outside of Bangkok while we were there.

 Visiting the Floating Markets in Thailand